A photo of a dartboard, four darts are either on or close to bullseye

 • Write down your SMART goals and prioritize them.
 SMART goals are: Specific, Measurable, Achievable, Realistic, Time-bound goals.
 SMART goals enable you to ensure that your goal is fully defined, that it will be possible to determine when you’ve reached the goal, to ensure that you can tackle the goal with the resources and capabilities open to you and that you’ve set a timescale for reaching the goal.

-• To do this, you’ll need a timer (a stopwatch is fine), and start the timer at the beginning of a day.
+• To do this, you’ll need a timer (a stopwatch is fine), which you should start at the beginning of each day.

 The schedule could look like this: